disclaimer

 • The document contains details that endanger the safety or cause harm to an individual.

-It is worthy to note that even if an individual’s issue falls under one of the conditions, the Idaho courts and judges rarely grant the order to seal a criminal record.
+Note: Even if an individual’s issue falls under one of the conditions, the Idaho courts and judges rarely grant the order to seal a criminal record.

 What Crimes Can Be Expunged in Idaho